Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Result

+Let us clarify first what we mean by ``Maxwell's demon", as sometimes this can be a source of confusion.
+We basically follow the original idea by Maxwell \cite{maxwell1867}, although our demon does not intend to violate the second law of thermodynamics~\cite{demon2,norton1998,norton1999,bub2001,Parrondo2015}.

+In this paper, the demon is an entity that can measure and change the energy levels of particles, and manipulate/process information encoded in memory registers (cells).
+As it will be clearer below, the particles can have only two distinct energy levels and this is what the demon measures and handles.
+The demon can of course access the heat bath, thus extract and discard energy from/to it via appropriate tools, complying with the laws of thermodynamics.

+The memory is embedded on a long tape, as in the Turing machine that is an abstract, but common, model for information processing.
+The tape can also be used as a working space for computation, if necessary.

+We note that the demon should be able to work autonomously, once the protocol and algorithm for its task are given.
+The phrase ``autonomous system" may refer to a system consisting of mechanical parts that is designed to work on its own (without energy supply or active control from outside), e.g., a Szilard-engine-type machine presented in Ref\cite{lu2014}.
+Nevertheless, for our purpose, it is sufficient to consider a system that proceeds deterministically reacting to the input from outside, complying with physical laws.
+Naturally, in order to work independently, it should not be fed any extra information or energy as a whole.

+So, the name ``demon" has merely a symbolic meaning here; it can be replaced with a machine that is capable of storing and processing information, and manipulating the particle states.
+Although it could be done with some inspiration from an example in Ref\cite{lu2014}, devising such a structure in detail is out of our scope and would be left for future work.

-\section{Thermo-Turing model}
+\subsection{Thermo-Turing model}

-The primary components of our model are a set $\phys$ of $N$ particles with two energy levels $\ket{0}$ and $\ket{1}$, a long tape $\tape$, on which a sequence of $N$ memory cells are embedded, and Maxwell's demon who are capable of manipulating the particles' states and the tape.
-We will denote the energy gap between the two levels of the particles $\epsilon$, and assume that each particle is numbered to make a correspondence with a memory cell.
-The tape of memory cells can be thought of as the one we typically consider in the context of Turing machine.
-Each memory cell can store a binary information, either 0 or 1, and it can be modeled as a one-molecule gas with a partition at the center of cylinder.
-The whole system $\phys + \tape$ is supposed to be in contact with environment (heat bath) of the temperature $T$.
+The primary components of our model are a set $\phys$ of $N$ particles with two energy levels $E_0$ and $E_1 (>E_0)$ and a long tape $\tape$, which represents the demon's memory and contains a sequence of $N$ memory cells.
+We let $\Phi_0, \Phi_1$ and $\epsilon$ denote the two (ground and excited) states of the particles and the energy gap $E_1-E_0$, and assume that each particle is numbered to make a correspondence with a memory cell.
+The memory tape $\tape$ can be thought of as a part of the demon and it is very similar to the one we typically consider in the context of Turing machine.
+Each memory cell can store a binary information, either 0 or 1, and it can be modelled as the Szilard engine \cite{szilard1929}, which is a one-molecule gas with a partition at the center of cylinder.
+We call the mechanism comprising of $\tape$ and the demon a ``thermo-Turing model" in the following discussion.

-Suppose that initially the particles are all in their ground state $\ket{0}$ and the values stored in the memory are all $0$.
-Some mechanism, whose detail is irrelevant to the present discussion, excites some of the particles to $\ket{1}$, and the demon changes the information in the tape, monitoring the state changes of the particles.
-Let $p$ be the rate of the excited particles, i.e., $pN$ particles are in the excited state, while $(1-p)N$ in the ground state.
+In the context of (thermodynamic and algorithmic) entropy from the operational point of view, Zurek considered a model of demon with a Turing machine in Ref. \cite{zurek1989}.
+Here, we incorporate the notions of information processing a la Turing and of thermodynamic consideration of Maxwell's demon to step in the field of statistical mechanics.